Action #998

 I mean in fact projection.
 You said that the DETX DETY coordinates were cartesian, hence a cartesian projection, implemented by GWcsCAR would be appropriate.
 But we don’t have to worry about which projection to use as GSkymap handles them transparently.

-#24 Updated by Mayer Michael almost 11 years ago
+#24 Updated by Mayer Michael about 11 years ago

 I fully agree to use GWcsCar